Meisenheimer/Notes/README.md

 ## Introduction

-All the notes are from my undergraduate and postgraduate courses and written in Typst (https://typst.app/).
+Most of the notes are from my undergraduate and postgraduate courses and written in Typst (https://typst.app/).
 There are only **useful** (in my opinion) definitions and theorems so that I can focus on coding or analysis instead of the proof.

 Please feel free if you want to use them, **but there's no guarantee of correctness.**